Cable television in Ireland: Local Television

 In Waterford City, Cablelink's Cabletext service (a rolling noticeboard, which included programming such as the Munster Game and CTV) ran uninterrupted from 1988 until it was replaced by City Channel in 2007.
-A highly successful and popular service, it was manned voluntarily exclusively by local Cablelink engineers.
-In essence a truly local service.
+A highly successful and popular service, it was voluntarily staffed exclusively by local Cablelink engineers.
+It was in essence a truly local service.
 It also carried a programme called 'Waterford at 8' for several years which also proved very popular.

-The use of cable today
+Use of cable today

 Virgin Media Ireland (like most other cable operators in the world) provides what NTL initially marketed as triple play: Telephone, television and internet access.
-This has become a reality in more recent years with 25% of their customers taking up their broadband package and 11% taking up their telephony package.
+This has become a reality in more recent years with 25% of their customers buying their broadband package and 11% buying their telephony package.
 This caused Virgin Media to make major infrastructural developments in the old networks which had been badly maintained by both the owners and not regulated by any government bodies.
-Ireland has several small independent CATV operators around the country - the biggest provider is that of Casey Cablevision in Dungarvan.
+Ireland has several small independent CATV operators around the country - the biggest provider is that of Cablecomm in Longford.
 The rest of the country is covered by Virgin Media.

 As of April 2019, analogue cable is no longer available in Dublin.

 Northern Ireland

-Cable television in Northern Ireland is regulated by the UK regulator OFCOM Introduced in the late 1990s for a long time it was originally only available in parts of Belfast and Derry.
-In more recent years (late 2010s) it has begun to be rolled out to other large towns.
-Virgin Media (formerly NTL/Cabletel) is the licensed provider their network is entirely underground and offers telecom/broadband services alongside multichannel TV.
+Cable television in Northern Ireland is regulated by the UK regulator OFCOM Introduced in the late 1990s, for a long time it was originally only available in parts of Belfast and Derry.
+In the late 2010s, it was being introduced to other large towns.
+Virgin Media (formerly NTL/Cabletel) is the licensed provider; their network is entirely underground and offers telecom/broadband services alongside multichannel television.